-Mr. Springer served, from January 2017 to June 2022, as Chief Executive Officer, President, and director of DocuSign, Inc., an e-signature technology company.
-Mr. Springer continues to serve as a director of DocuSign.
+Mr. Springer serves, since April 2025, as the Chief Executive Officer of Ironclad and previously served, from January 2017 to June 2022, as Chief Executive Officer and President of DocuSign, Inc., an e-signature technology company.
 From May 2015 to January 2017, he served as an Operating Partner at Advent International Corp., a private equity investment firm.
 From March 2004 to March 2014, Mr. Springer served as Chairman and Chief Executive Officer of Responsys, Inc., a marketing software company that was acquired by Oracle Corp. in 2014.
-Mr. Springer previously served on the board of directors of YuMe Inc., a digital advertising company, from October 2013 to July 2017.
+Mr. Springer previously served on the board of directors of DocuSign, Inc. from January 2017 to April 2025 and YuMe Inc. from October 2013 to July 2017.
 Mr. Springer holds a B.A. from Occidental College and a MBA from Harvard University.
 We believe that Mr. Springer is qualified to serve on our board of directors because of his experience as a public company CEO; financial expertise; software and technology industry and product experience; cloud computing experience; management experience; and sales and marketing experience.